configcat/go-sdk/README.md

 ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
 You can turn your features ON/OFF using <a href="https://app.configcat.com" target="_blank">ConfigCat Management Console</a> even after they are deployed.
 ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.

-ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a>.
-Manage feature toggles across frontend, backend, mobile, desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
+ConfigCat is a <a target="_blank" href="https://configcat.com">hosted feature flag service</a>.
+Manage feature toggles across frontend, backend, mobile, desktop apps. <a target="_blank" href="https://configcat.com">Alternative to LaunchDarkly</a>.
 Management app + feature flag SDKs.

 [![Build Status](https://travis-ci.com/configcat/go-sdk.svg?branch=master)](https://travis-ci.com/configcat/go-sdk)
 [![Go Report Card](https://goreportcard.com/badge/github.com/configcat/go-sdk)](https://goreportcard.com/report/github.com/configcat/go-sdk)